INCLUSIVE GROWTH AND BLACK ECONOMIC EMPOWERMENT

-The South African wine industry views transformation and the development of people as key imperatives to ensuring a strong, sustainable future, and has put measures in place to effect transformation and development, while verifying progress towards this vision.
+The South African wine industry views inclusive growth and the development of people as key imperatives to ensuring a strong, sustainable future, and has put measures in place to effect inclusive growth and development, while verifying progress towards this vision.

-Over the past decade, industry bodies have initiated strategies, structures and funding to facilitate enterprise development, effective learning, as well as social investment initiatives, which are reaping noticeable rewards.
+Over the past decades, industry bodies have initiated strategies, structures and funding to facilitate enterprise development, effective learning, as well as social investment initiatives, which are reaping noticeable rewards.

 Kindly visit the website for more information: www.sawine.co.za